Vicsicard/selfcast-dynamic/README.md

   - Direct "View Your Website" navigation without redirects
   - Improved reliability by removing redirect chains that broke authentication flows

+### Editor Version Management

+> **IMPORTANT**: `editor.html` is the primary editor version we're actively developing and enhancing.
+It features a modern UI with a dark sidebar, improved navigation, and better user feedback.
+While there are several editor versions in the project for historical and testing purposes, all new features and improvements should be made to this file.

 ## Latest Updates (April 18, 2025)

 - **Improved Bio/About Section Formatting:**